-MAST 1300 Medical Administrative I, 2 credits

-This course is designed to introduce the student to medical office communication and procedures.
-Medical reception tasks, document production, insurance coding, medical accounting functions and medical office management will be covered.
-(Prerequisites: ADSC 1003 or 25 words per minute (wpm) keyboarding ability and restricted to the following majors: Medical Assistant AAS and diploma; Co-requisites: HLTH 1040 or prior completion) (2 credits lecture/0 credits lab)
+MAST 1301 Medical Administrative for Medical Assistant, 4 credits course will be office and human resource management as they apply to the Medical Assistant.
+The medical assistant student will be introduced to a computerized Electronic Medical Records (EMR) and will complete exercises and simulations of tasks that are seen in a medical practice setting.
+(Prerequisites: ADSC 1003 or 25 words per minute (wpm) keyboarding ability and restricted to the following majors: Medical Assistant AAS and diploma; Co-requisites: HLTH 1040 or prior completion) (4 credits lecture/0 credits lab)